NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/minimize-downtime.md

 - [Subdomain records (`www.example.com` or `blog.example.com`)](/dns/manage-dns-records/how-to/create-subdomain/)
 - [Email records](/dns/manage-dns-records/how-to/email-records/)

-If you add DNS records to your authoritative DNS provider between onboarding your domain and activating your domain, you may need to also add these records within Cloudflare.
+If you add DNS records to your authoritative DNS provider between onboarding your domain and activating your domain, you may need to also add these records within Khulnasoft.

 {{</tutorial-step>}}